jasminajovanovic/ETL/README.md

 ### Steps Taken to Clean Data

 * We first used pandas to load the affordable housing data into a dataframe, then we isolated the columns we needed (Property name, zip code, and total number of afforable housing units).
+* The total number of housing units were listed per developer, so we grouped by zip code and summed the units.
 * Next, we loaded the austin crime data into a data frame and determined the value counts for each listed incident type.
 * Then we reduced the crime dataframe to two columns (Offense type and zip code).
+* Finally, we converted the zip codes in both tables from floats to integers.

 ### Database Creation Steps